mateussouzaweb/nicedeck/README.md

 # NiceDeck

-Steck Deck customizations for a nice experience targered **for advanced users only**.
+Steck Deck customizations for a nice experience targered **for advanced users only, because is experimental**:

-This process will automate basic installation without the need of extra softwares.
+- Automatic installation of recomended softwares for general usage and console emulation.

-All softwares and emulators are flatpak based, because it is official and easier to use / install / update.
+- All softwares and emulators are flatpak based - because is easier to use / install / update.
-Like softwares, each emulator is flatpak based.
-You can choose only the desired emulators to install.
+- You can choose the desired software and emulators to install.
+- Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.

 ## Installation and Usage